webino/Webino/docs/source/basics/application.rst

 **Explanation:**

-**1)** Creating new application object, loading a configuration and a debugger.
+**1)** Creating new application object, loading configuration and debugger.

 .. code-block:: php

     /** @var \WebinoAppLib\Application\AbstractBaseApplication $appCore **/
     $appCore = Webino::application($config = null, $debugger = null);

-- There are two optional arguments, for a config and a debugger objects.
+- There are two optional arguments, for config and debugger objects.

   - If those arguments are not provided, the application factory tries to require them from files ``config/application.php`` and ``config/debugger.php`` in your include path,